RaynierPM/nice-jokes/readme.md

 #=== Build
 npm run build # Bundle the code
+# OR
+node --run build

 #=== Initialize (dev and prod)
 npm run start # start the the builded proyect
+# OR
+node --run start

 npm run dev # Start project on dev mode (with watch)
+# OR
+node --run dev
 ```